 Before the meeting: send a clear, well-structured agenda well in advance.
 Pre-work and any resources required to inform discussions are always welcomed by this behavioural type.

-During the meeting: start and end on time; be firm on following process; scribe accurately; be sure you’ve allocated additional time for the more complex discussions to allow for deeper analysis
+During the meeting: start your meetings on time and end a few minutes early; be firm on following the process; scribe accurately; be sure you’ve allocated additional time for the more complex discussions to allow for deeper analysis

 After the meeting: document meeting results accurately

 Understanding ‘who’ might be in the room will help you be somewhat ahead of the game in determining the right structure, timing and degree of interaction.

 Do you have a unique meeting challenge not covered by one of our blog posts?
 We’re always looking for different dilemmas to discuss in our articles!